 - A. The RECIPIENT will develop and submit a draft and final Enhanced Maintenance Plan (EMP) including an alternatives analysis for ECOLOGY review and comment.
 Allow 45 calendar days for ECOLOGY review.
 At a minimum, this plan shall include the following elements: - 1.
 Introduction/Overview - Assessment of waterbodies that receive water from the RECIPIENT's MS4.
 Include information such as pollutants of concern, TMDLs, beneficial uses, etc. Estimate the amount of pollutants contributed to the system by the RECIPIENT's MS4 and water quality improvement goals for each waterbody. - b.
 Explain why the RECIPIENT is choosing to explore enhanced maintenance as a strategy for pollutant reduction, as opposed to other means of improving water quality. - c.
 Summarize the differences between the current program and the RECIPIENT's enhanced program. - 2.
 Current Program Description - a.
-Current program priorities, goals, and how the RECIPIENT determines where to employ existing maintenance resources. - b.
+Current program priorities, goals, and how the RECIPIENT determines where to employ existing maintenance resources.

+- b.
 Estimate of the total cost to implement the existing program.
 Include labor, training, disposal, equipment maintenance and replacement costs.
 Note if any costs are currently unfunded. - c.
 Any formal/informal method used to determine if the program is meeting the goals described above.
 If the program is routinely assessed by the RECIPIENT, describe how changes are made to the program. - d.
 Current program implementation.
 Include location and frequency of current pollutant removal and source control efforts, staff training, equipment maintenance, material disposal process, data collection and tracking methods.
 Quantify the equipment needed to implement the current program. - e.
 Estimate of the water quality benefits the program provides.
 Show the method used to arrive at this estimate.
-If insufficient data exists to provide an estimate, identify and describe these gaps.

-- 3. Future Program Description - a.
-Perform alternatives analysis including cost and water quality benefit evaluation.
-Cost estimates should include labor, training, disposal, equipment acquisition, maintenance and replacement costs, and facility improvements.
-If the program proposes to purchase equipment, analyze rent or lease versus purchase alternatives to determine the most economic approach. - b.
-Identify preferred enhancement alternative(s) and justify selection.
-Estimate the water quality benefits and show the method used to arrive at this estimate.
-Identify equipment and facilities needed to implement the program. - c.
-Describe the program's implementation.
-Include location and frequency of enhanced maintenance efforts, data collection and analysis methods. - d.
-Explain how frequently the program will be assessed, and the process for adaptive management of the program to ensure the goals are achieved. - B. The RECIPIENT will respond to ECOLOGY comments on the draft EMP.
+If insufficient data exists to provide an estimate, identify and describe these gaps. - 3.
+Future Program Description - a.
+Describe the priorities/goals of the enhanced maintenance program. - b.
+Perform an alternatives analysis to identify the preferred enhancement alternative(s) and justify selection.
+At a minimum, the analysis should include: - i.
+A brief description of the alternatives being considered. - ii.
+The criteria used to evaluate alternatives including cost and water quality benefit. - iii.
+An estimate of the water quality benefits and the method used to arrive at this estimate. - iv.
+Cost estimates that include labor, training, disposal, equipment acquisition, maintenance and replacement costs, and facility improvements.
+If the program proposes to purchase equipment, analyze rent or lease versus purchase alternatives to determine the most economical approach. - c.
+Describe the program's implementation, including: - i.
+Equipment and facilities needed to implement the program. - ii.
+Location and frequency of enhanced maintenance efforts. - iii.
+Data collection and analysis methods needed to enhance the current program and assess program effectiveness. - d.
+Explain how frequently the program will be assessed and the process for adaptive management of the program to ensure the goals are achieved.
+Describe what components of the program can/will be modified in the future based on assessment of program effectiveness.

+B. The RECIPIENT will respond to ECOLOGY comments on the draft EMP.
 The RECIPIENT must receive an EMP Acceptance and Eligibility letter prior to proceeding with any purchase of equipment or facility designing.